-Richard Darlington, who is now our Patron, brought the idea to the Manchester area in 1994 after he moved to Oldham.
+Richard Darlington, who is now our Patron, brought the idea to Greater Manchester in 1994 after he moved to Oldham.
 Twenty-eight buildings were viewed in Manchester, Oldham and Tameside before Longlands Mill in Mossley was identified and obtained.

 Longlands Mill was built in 1871 as a doubling mill but became a cotton waste mill in 1929.
 By the time of the purchase by Emmaus Mossley it was empty and becoming derelict.

 Tameside Council granted planning permission in January 1996, the Company and Charity were registered in Spring 1996, and the purchase was completed in August of that year, thanks to a grant from a national charitable trust.